 You can’t spend a day in Portland Maine without eating something, now can you?
-Bon Appetite named Portland “America’s Foodiest Small Town 2009.”
+Bon Appetite named Portland “2018 Restaurant City of the Year.”
 And with good reason.
 Some of the Wolf Cove Inn guest’s favorites include:

 - Duckfat – Our daughter raves about this place.
 Us – we’ve not been able to get in due to popularity.
 Sandwiches, salads and OMG fries.
 How many restaurant chefs can claim a 3-time Food Network “Chopped” championship?
 43 Middle Street, Portland, Maine – Lunch and dinner year round.

 - Eventide Oyster Company – A great selection of oysters and local seafood with a funky atmosphere.
 86 Middle Street, Portland, Maine – Lunch and dinner year round.

 - Fore Street – James Beard award winning.
 Premier dining in the Old Port area – a favorite of Sue & Roy.
 288 Fore Street, Portland Maine – Dinner year round.

 - DiMillos’s On The Water – Literally on the water.
 Specializing in local seafood and pasta dishes.
 25 Long Wharf, Portland, Maine – Lunch and dinner year round.

 - Portland Lobster Company – As fresh as the seafood gets!
 Named a top five restaurant in Portland by Epicurious and a perennial “best of Portland” winner.
 180 Commercial Street, Portland Maine – Lunch and dinner May-Oct.

 - Green Elephant – A Vegetarian Bistro with Asian inspiration.
 We’ve had many guests offer glowing praise about the Green Elephant.
 608 Congress Street, Portland Maine – Lunch and dinner (Dinner only Sundays) year round.